 Where We Be

-For a real gut-buster, try ordering a "parillada" at any parilla (steak-house) in town -- the whole plate is filled with some kind of meat!
+For a real gut-buster, try ordering a "parillada" at any parilla in town -- the whole plate is filled with meat

 The pedestrian avenue that runs through the heart of Mendoza is chock-full of restaurants, coffee shops, and ice cream stores

-A flight of five regional wines at the downtown wine bar called Vines of Mendoza.
+A flight of five regional wines awaits our attention at Vines of Mendoza

 Mendoza is an instantly likeable city that combines